Provable Training Data Identification for Large Language Models: Discussion

-The corresponding results in \Cref{fig:moment} show that the adjusted moment estimator achieves higher power while maintaining FDR control.
-This is mainly done by running up the target FDR budget by a more precise estimate for $\pi_{\text{test}}$.
-We can establish the following proposition: \begin{proposition} Assume the detection scores for member, non-member, and test distributions have finite first and second moments.
+Crucially, for this extension to be reliable in legal or safety-critical contexts, it must maintain the rigorous error control of our original method.
+We now establish the theoretical guarantees, showing that $\hat{\pi}_{\text{mom}}$ yields a consistent estimate of $\pi_{\mathrm{test}}$ and thereby preserves strict \metricabbr{} control. \begin{proposition} Assume the detection scores for member, non-member, and test distributions have finite first and second moments.
 As the sample sizes of the calibration and test sets $n_0, n_1, m \to \infty$, the estimator $\hat{\pi}_{\text{mom}}$ is a consistent estimator for $\pi_{\text{test}}$.
 That is:

-where $\xrightarrow{p}$ denotes convergence in probability. \end{proposition} The corresponding proof is provided in the \Cref{appendix:consistency}.
-This proposition shows that the adjusted moment estimator converges to the $\hat{\pi}$ as the data size is sufficiently large, thereby leading to higher power for training data identification.
-The details about $\hat{\pi}_{\text{mom}}$ is provided in \Cref{appendix:moment_estimator}.
+where $\xrightarrow{p}$ denotes convergence in probability. \end{proposition} This proposition shows that the adjusted moment estimator converges to the $\pi_{\text{test}}$ as the data size is sufficiently large.
+We proceed by establishing the following theorem: \begin{theorem} Under the conditions of Proposition \ref{prop:consistency}, the \abbr{} procedure using the adjusted moment estimator $\hat{\pi}_{\text{mom}}$ achieves asymptotic \metricabbr{} control.
+Specifically,: